mechmillan/nyc-technical-questions/README.md

 For s = "4[ab]", the output should be decodeString(s) = "abababab"
 For s = "2[b3[a]]", the output should be decodeString(s) = "baaabaaa"

-# Question 3 -- changePossibilities(amount,amount):
+# Question 3 -- changePossibilities(amount, denominations):
 Your quirky boss collects rare, old coins.
 They found out you're a programmer and asked you to solve something they've been wondering for a long time.

 Write a function that, given an amount of money and an array of coin denominations, computes the number of ways to make the amount of money with coins of the available denominations.